 13.Event Help and Equipment: At times, a church may have a vision for doing ministry for which they need certain equipment that the church may not have.
 RBA provides BBQ grills, a trailer, chairs, tables, etc. that can be used.
 In addition, Disaster Relief may be able to assist with tents for events.

 14.Office Services: RBA owns an array of office machines and equipment for the use and benefit of member churches.
 These include a printer/copier, a laminating machine, a folding machine, and die cuts for artwork.
 In addition, the association assists with promotion of events and publicity through print, our website, newsletter, etc.

 15.Mission Endeavors: RBA is committed to the Great Commission; our Lord taught us not only to give, but also to go and be on mission with Him.
 RBA provides opportunities for individuals and churches to go and be on mission.
 Our current international partnership is with Moldova in Eastern Europe.
-We are also planning a Cuba trip.
+We are also possibly planning a Nicaragua partnership.

 16.Custom Training/Equipping: Churches have transitions where leaders need to be advised and equipped to serve.
 The association provides onsite training for Pastor search committees, Transition teams, and the like.
 In addition, RBA has responded and developed special needs training in the areas of evangelism, missions education, altar training, and others.

 17.Truck Stop Ministry: RBA partners with Truck Stop Ministries, Inc. to offer chapel services to over the road truck drivers traveling through our area.
 The location is at the Pilot station at the intersection of I-75 and the 247 Connector (exit 146).
 This evangelistic ministry offers opportunities to preach, teach, witness, sing, etc. while providing an alternative to the trappings of adult entertainment in the area.
 Steve French is the Chaplain leader for this ministry.